alphagov/forms/ADR/ADR005-use-shared-runner.md

 The forms platform has a "runner", the service that runs the forms itself to the user who is filling them in.

-There are two different ways to approach the runner - single or multi tenant.
+There are two different ways to approach the runner - a shared runner or a single runner per form.
 Two existing forms creation services (MOJ Forms, XGovFormBuilder) both use the single tenant approach.

-### Single tenant structure
+### Runner per form

 ```mermaid
 flowchart TD